Colorado Politics

 Some of the governor’s staff offices will be located in a room where the walls don’t quite reach the ceiling to ensure more light.

 Staff offices that allow for more light in the state Capitol annex.
-Photo by Marianne Goodland, Colorado Politics.
+(Marianne Goodland, Denver Gazette)

 As for the HVAC system, the building will be 100% heated by electricity, replacing the steam and natural gas systems that have been in place since the building first opened.
 Every individual office can control its own temperature, Lee said.

-Platt explained that this will establish long-term efficiency for the annex, eliminating the calls DPA receives to change office temperatures, particularly as seasons change.
+Platt explained that this will establish long-term efficiency for the annex, eliminating the calls the personnel administration receives to change office temperatures, particularly as seasons change.

-The governor’s cabinet meeting room is a new feature, giving the cabinet its first-ever official meeting space, taking over for the Carriage House at the governor’s mansion, which has been hosting those meetings.
+The governor’s cabinet meeting room is a new feature, giving the cabinet its first-ever official meeting space and taking over for the Carriage House at the governor’s mansion, which has been hosting those meetings.

 The governor’s cabinet meeting room at the state Capitol annex.
-Photo by Marianne Goodland, Colorado Politics.
+(Marianne Goodland, Denver Gazette)

 Even the restrooms are high-tech.
-They include mirrors that have different temperature lighting, from cool to hot.
+They include mirrors with different temperature lighting, from cool to hot.

-The building’s LEED certification also required one other feature: a bike building to store bicycles safely, and it’s available to any Capitol complex employee, not just the annex staff.
+The building’s LEED certification also required one other feature — a bike building to store bicycles safely, available to any Capitol complex employee, not just the annex staff.

 Bicycles must be locked in the bike locker, which is accessible with a code entered on a keypad.